Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Introduction

-(1)~We introduce two measurements to model the relation between the filters, which \BB{expands} the options in Relational Criterion.
+(1)~\RRRR{We introduce distance-based measures to model the geometric information among the filters, which is complementary to the existing magnitude measures.}

-(2)~\BB{~This is the first work to adaptively select suitable pruning criteria according to the filter distribution.
-We conduct pruning in a \textit{meta-learning} way by minimizing the meta-attributes of the pruned and original models. }
+(2) We utilize the meta-attribute to characterize the difference between pruned and original models.
+Following a \textit{meta-learning} way, we adaptively select a suitable meta-attribute based on the current network state and conduct pruning based on the selected meta-attribute.

-(3)~The experiment on two benchmarks demonstrates the effectiveness of our MFP.
-Notably, it accelerates ResNet-110 by two times with even 0.16\% relative accuracy improvement on CIFAR-10.
-Additionally, we reduce more than 50\% FLOPs on ResNet-50 with only 0.44\% top-5 accuracy loss.
+(3)~The experiments on two benchmarks validate the effectiveness of our MFP.
+For ResNet-50 on ILSVRC-2012, we could reduce more than 50\% FLOPs with only 0.44\% top-5 accuracy loss.
+Moreover, our MFP accelerates ResNet-110 on CIFAR-10 by two times with even 0.16\% relative accuracy improvement.